DanielJSottile/poketeams-client/README.md

 ...As well as additional resources from:
 - Pokemon Showdown Sprite Repository: 'http://play.pokemonshowdown.com/sprites/'

-...And a shoutout to the hardworking people at Smogon, Game Freak, and the Pokemon Company!
+...And a shoutout to the hardworking people at Smogon, Pokemon Showdown, Game Freak, and the Pokemon Company!